Kamaraj College of Engineering and Technology

-Kamaraj College of Engineering and Technology (KCET) is a college in Madurai District established in the year 1998.
+Kamaraj College of Engineering and Technology (KCET) is a college in Virudhunagar, Madurai District established in the year 1998.
 KCET has been granted Autonomous status by the University Grants Commission for 10 years from 2019 to 2029.
-It is a technical institution offering undergraduate, postgraduate and doctoral programs engineering and technology.
-It is promoted and supported by virudhunagar Hindu Nadars' devasthanam, Mahamai Tharappus in Virudhunagar, educational institutions of Virudhunagar and other organizations.
+It is a technical institution offering undergraduate, postgraduate, and doctoral programs in engineering and technology.
+It is promoted and supported by Virudhunagar Hindu Nadars' devasthanam, Mahamai Tharappus in Virudhunagar, educational institutions of Virudhunagar and other organizations.

 Departments

 The academic departments of the college are: